Before you read this post I want you to take a quick survey.

 Physician Assistants do not have a residency.
 They spend about 6,400 hours training after high school plus they will need roughly 2,000 hours of direct patient care experience prior to applying to PA School.
 PA school is roughly 4,300 hours of training.
 This is made up of 2,000 hours of didactic and 2,000 hours of clinical hours plus the amount of time it takes to get a bachelor’s degree.

-The total hours of training for a Physician Assistant is roughly 12,400 hours of training after high school.
+The total hours of training for a Physician Assistant are roughly 12,400 hours of training after high school.

 The total cost of training if one attends an averaged priced institution and pays off their debt over 20 years at a 6.8% interest rate is roughly $197,176.
 You can estimate your own payments here.